Natural Sciences (Physical)

 UCAS Code: BCF0

 Natural Sciences (Physical): 3 Science subjects (which will include at least one mathematical subject).
 Most successful candidates offer both Mathematics and Further Mathematics at A2, or at least Further Mathematics at AS level.
 Further Mathematics is not a requirement, but opting to study it usually indicates a degree of comfort with mathematics which is of great benefit when studying physical science subjects.
 If you are taking Mathematics and Further Mathematics at A2 together with two additional subjects it is possible that we would ask you to obtain A*A*AA.
+Further information is available on the University website.

 We take a flexible approach in the subject combinations we accept but, whatever the combination, it must be one that gives a sufficiently firm scientific foundation for the subjects that you would wish to take in the very broad first-year course.
 If you are in any doubt about the suitability of your combination of subjects as a preparation for the Natural Sciences Tripos please contact us well before the deadline for submission of a formal application for advice.